StarfishXeno/sotor/README.md

 SotOR is a pathway to many abilities some consider to be unnatural, and generally lacks sanity checks, potentially allowing you to break the save.
 Also there are bugs, probably.

-It stores a backup of the previous version of the save in .bak files in the save directory, but you may still want to back it up manually.
+It creates a zip with the previous version of the save in it's directory, but you may still want to back it up manually.

 May or may not work with saves from non-English versions of the game.
 Use at your own risk.